 The Studierendenwerk is responsible for allocating the rooms of the residence halls.
 You can apply for a room as early as six months prior to your requested move-in date.
 Please apply via the online form.
 You can name several preferences.

-Mannheim is a university city.
-This means that, at the beginning of each semester, private housing is in high demand.
+At the beginning of each semester, private housing in Mannheim is in high demand.
 So, finding suitable accommodation may take up a lot of time.
 We therefore recommend looking for a room on the private rental market as early as possible.

 As housing in the Quadrate (squares) is particularly sought after, we encourage you to also look for accommodation in one of the other 17 districts of Mannheim.
 All districts are well-connected to the University of Mannheim by public transport.
 The same applies to the cities in the vicinity of Mannheim, such as Ludwigshafen or Heidelberg.